This project is a phased effort to enroll all UO faculty, staff, and students in two-step login with Duo Security.

 |Banner users and other employees with access to high-risk data||Completed 2019|

 - First you'll register a mobile phone, tablet, desk phone or small hardware token.
-Instructions: Getting Started with Two-Step Login.
+Instructions: Getting Started with Two-Step Login (Duo).

 - Within a day, two-step login will go into effect for your Duck ID account.

-- From that point on, when you log in to Canvas, MyTrack, Concur, or any other UO website that uses Shibboleth single sign-on — that familiar "Login Required" screen — Duo will prompt you to confirm your identity using the device you've registered.
+- From that point on, when you log in to certain UO services, Duo will prompt you to confirm your identity using the device you've registered.

-- Using the Remember me for 7 days option, most people will only have to do that verification step once per week (per browser, per device).
+- Using the Remember me for 7 days option, most people will only have to do that verification step once per week for most UO services (per browser or app, per device).

 - Stolen UO credentials can be leveraged to gain unauthorized access to personal information, research data, and intellectual property.